robfatland/digitaltwin/README.md

 For a more granular view please see the [narrative notes](https://github.com/robfatland/digitaltwin/tree/main/narrative) in this repository.

-## Recipe: Sensor > Arduino > cellular modem > message broker > cloud > database
+## Recipe: Sensor > ... > database

-The [digital twin](https://en.wikipedia.org/wiki/Digital_twin) is technically the *in silico* model connected up with data streams from real world sensors.
-This entire repository is concerned with the latter; but a more complete picture allows for actuation commands to emanate from the data center on the cloud back to the IOT sensors.
-Let's begin with a toy example.
+A [digital twin](https://en.wikipedia.org/wiki/Digital_twin) is technically the *in silico* model connected up with data streams from real world sensors.
+This repository is concerned with the latter.
+A more complete picture accommodates actuation commands from the digital system back to the IOT sensors.

-Suppose we are interested in measuring ambient light levels at some location over time.
+A toy example: Suppose we are interested in measuring ambient light levels at some location over time.
 A microcomputer such as an Arduino or a Raspberry Pi can digitize a voltage mediated by a cadmium sulfide [photoresistor](https://en.wikipedia.org/wiki/Photoresistor) for this purpose.
-The question is then how to recover the observational data.
-This **Cloud Solution** repository describes a particular means that relies upon cell phone infrastructure.
+The question is then how to recover the data.
+This **Cloud Solution** relies upon cellular network infrastructure.
 The resulting system is reliable, low cost to build and operate, and requires little maintenance.
-Deployment is constrained
-to locations with
+On the down side, deployment of sensors is constrained to locations with
 [cell phone coverage](https://www.fcc.gov/BroadbandData/MobileMaps/mobile-map).
-Our anticipated data rate is low in comparison to that used in voice communication.
-As a result we use a cheaper mechanism that piggybacks on the cellular network infrastructure using a communication protocol called the User Datagram Protocol ([UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol)).
+Our anticipated communication bandwidth is low in comparison to that used in voice communication so we use a low-cost mechanism that 'rides along' on cellular network infrastructure.
+This uses a communication protocol called the User Datagram Protocol ([UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol)).

-To build a 'digital twin'
-project that depends upon data from three autonomous sensor assemblies **A**, **B** and **C** we have to make some hardware decisions.
-In this case the recipe is built using the Arduino stack.
-This has the advantage of being reasonably low-cost and the disadvantage that it does not feature a lot of native processing power or memory.
+Eventually we intend this demonstrator to include three autonomous IOT sensor assemblies.
+The recipe uses the Arduino stack as it is reasonably low-cost.
+The disadvantage that it does not feature a lot of native processing power or memory.

-We configure them to report sensor measurements to the Amazon Web Services ('AWS'),
+We configure the IOT sensors to report to the Amazon Web Services ('AWS'),
 Google Cloud Platform ('GCP') and
-Microsoft Azure ('Azure') clouds respectively.
+Microsoft Azure ('Azure') clouds.
-Each cloud will send control guidance back to the sensors to demonstrate two-way communication.
+Each cloud will reply back
+to the sensors establishing two-way communication.

-Additional technology is required between the Arduino and the cloud to complete this construction.
-We use a cellular modem in the form of an Arduino shield (an add-on circuit board) to connect to the cellular network.
-Specifically this cellular modem uses a  SIM card to connect to, authenticate, and send and receive data.
+The Arduino is attached to a cellular modem (a shield or Arduino add-on circuit board).
+The cellular modem uses a  SIM card to connect to, authenticate, and send and receive data via the cellular network.
-While our data transfer uses commercial assets owned by T-Mobile, Verizon etcetera, we do not establish contracts with commercial cell phone carriers.
-Instead we establish a contract with a third party company that provides programmable communication tools for sending and receiving data.
+Our system will make use of commercial assets owned by T-Mobile, Verizon and other carriers; but we do not establish contracts with each of these commercial cell phone carriers.
+Instead we establish a single contract with a third party company that provides programmable communication tools for sending and receiving data.
 This company (Twilio) in turn establishes necessary permissions with the commercial carriers.
 In effect Twilio acts as both a middle man between us and the commercial carriers, and as a message broker between our Arduino device and the public cloud.

 Messages that arrive